The 100-Year-Old Secret

 The story moves quickly, and the characters are lively and engaging.

 Barrett masterfully paints the characters of Xena and Xander while launching the story’s plot, and I like that.
 I so much want to turn that first page in every book I read and this one certainly didn’t disappoint me.
 Barrett’s beginning is a charming device that sets up the plot without boring the reader.
 Everything fits.
 I loved the way Barrett uses a fictional character, Sherlock Holmes, to lend credibility to her characters.
 In addition, she gives Xander a photographic memory so the kids have quick access to information.
 It’s a marvelous way to solve a literary problem while making Xander a "real boy."
-Kids will easily identify with both Xena and Xander because Barrett allows them to be kids, not just miniatures detectives.
+Kids will easily identify with both Xena and Xander because Barrett allows them to be kids, not just miniature detectives.
 Xena and Xander matter just as much as solving the mystery.

 With the help of some of their mother's new gadgets, Watson's great-great-great-nephew (who still carries a grudge for his ancestor's lack of limelight), and of course, deductive reasoning, it's elementary that Xena and Xander are destined to follow in the footsteps of their namesake.